cegonya/FLComposeViewController/README.md

 }
 ```

 You can mix and match storyboards, nibs and programatically created view controllers, of course.
 You can also use other container view controllers such as `UINavigationViewController` as parents or children of `FLComposeViewController` objects.
+If you nest container view controllers, though, you may not be able to use container-specific segues directly from the storyboard.

 ## Documentation